 Table 3 data showed that, among the 7 housing-related knowledge statements for the Pratapdhan breed, the majority of respondents (92.5% MPS) knew that "electricity supply and ventilation are essential in poultry shelters," ranked first.
 The statement "type of housing in poultry" ranked second with 87.78% MPS.
 "Type of flour used in poultry," "provision of night shelter," and "shelter essential for poultry birds" were ranked third, fourth, and fifth with MPS of 82.5, 80.83, and 80.56, respectively.
 In Girwa tehsil, respondents ranked "electricity supply and ventilation essential in poultry shelters" first with 92.11% MPS, followed by "type of housing" with 89.91% MPS.
 In Gogunda tehsil, "electricity supply and ventilation" was ranked first with 93.18% MPS.

 For the statement on "shelter essential for poultry birds," 85% of respondents knew the required space for adult birds, ranking it first, followed by growers and chicks with MPS of 82.5 and 74.17, respectively.
-Regarding "type of housing," 90% of respondents knew "Kachha" housing, ranking it first, followed by "Pucca" and "Mixed" types with MPS of 88.33 and 85%.
+Regarding "type of housing," 90% of respondents knew kuccha" housing, ranking it first, followed by "Pucca" and "Mixed" types with MPS of 88.33 and 85%.
 For "type of flour used," most respondents (85.3% MPS) used wire mesh, followed by concrete and Kuccha types.

 A similar finding was reported by Nagar et al. (2024), where knowledge score of respondents possessed good knowledge about housing management (80.85 MPS).